EverQuote Inc. (EVER) Stock Price and Analyst Predictions

 Analysts’ Opinion of EVER

-Many brokerage firms have already submitted their reports for EVER stocks, with JP Morgan repeating the rating for EVER by listing it as a “Overweight.”
-The predicted price for EVER in the upcoming period, according to JP Morgan is $15 based on the research report published on December 20th of the previous year 2022.
+JP Morgan, on the other hand, stated in their research note that they expect to see EVER reach a price target of $15, previously predicting the price at $8.
+The rating they have provided for EVER stocks is “Overweight” according to the report published on December 20th, 2022.

-B. Riley Securities, on the other hand, stated in their research note that they expect to see EVER reach a price target of $9.
-The rating they have provided for EVER stocks is “Neutral” according to the report published on September 22nd, 2022.
+B. Riley Securities gave a rating of “Neutral” to EVER, setting the target price at $9 in the report published on September 22nd of the previous year.

 Insider Trading